Video Marketing Ideas: What Videos to Post at Every Step of the Funnel

 The first reason is simple: video is both attention-grabbing and easy to consume.
 To some people, reading a page of text is a chore, but many of those same people will happily hit play on a video.
 Because video is such a “sticky” type of content, it can keep visitors on your website longer and even increase your email open rate.

 Wistia found that their visitors spent 2.6 times longer on pages with videos than pages without videos.
 Source.

 Video is also a great way to showcase and explain your product or service.
 If you sell a physical product, videos can help customers imagine what it’s like to hold and use the item in person.
 If you sell a service, videos are an appealing way to explain the ins and outs of what you do.
 A video breakdown of a complex service or solution is often easier to understand than an article about the same topic.

 Thanks to their highly-shareable nature, videos can also help you get found by more people.
 Videos on social media get an amazing 1200% more shares than both text and still images – put together!
 And if you add videos to your site, it could help you climb the ranks in search engines, too.
 Google uses video as a ranking signal because having video content is a good sign that a site provides a high-quality user experience.

 The Sales Funnel

-Before we talk about how video marketing can impact your sales funnel, let’s take a minute to review the sales funnel itself.
+Before we talk about how video marketing can impact your sales funnel and what video marketing ideas you can benefit from, let’s take a minute to review the sales funnel itself.

 A basic sales funnel has three main stages (picture it like an actual funnel).
 It starts off wide at the top, where you have lots of casual leads, and narrows near the bottom, when your prospects get close to converting.